Goals of Care Designations

 Imagine you have an illness that’s getting worse despite treatment and you’re nearing the end of your life.

-Author: Advance Care Planning Group, Alberta Health Services
+Author: Palliative and End of Life Care Team, Alberta Health Services

 This material is for information purposes only.
 It should not be used in place of medical advice, instruction, or treatment.
 If you have questions, talk with your doctor or appropriate healthcare provider.
 This information may be printed and distributed without permission for non-profit, education purposes.
 The content on this page may not be changed without consent of the author.
 Contact email@example.com.